 There are a large number of initiatives investigating smart grid architectures.
-Most of the architecture activities have a broader scope than the scope for this study being the DR and communication enabling.
-From the point of view of the appliance, there are two ways for appliances to interfere with the energy system:
+Most of the architecture activities have a broader scope than the scope for this study, i.e., demand side flexibility.
+From the point of view of the appliance, there are two ways for appliances to interact with the energy system:

-- The central energy manager model: The application communicates locally to a central energy manager (the Home Energy Gateway, or Building Control Unit).
+- The central energy manager model: The application communicates locally to a central energy manager (the Home Energy Gateway, or Building Control Unit30).
 In this case, the interoperability gap is situated at the level of the communication interface between appliance and central energy manager.
-Note that the smart meter could also take up this role, provided it supports sufficiently timely and reliable backend communications, which today is often not yet the case. - The cloud model: The appliance connects directly to an appliance manager in the cloud, often through the internet via a wireless modem or similar.
+Note that the smart meter could also take up this role, provided it supports sufficiently timely and reliable backend communications, which is often not yet the case for the current installed base.
+Also, adapted regulation would be required in many member states. - The cloud model: The appliance connects directly to an appliance manager in the cloud, often through the internet via a wireless modem or similar.
 This appliance manager then communicates in turn with the energy service provider.
 If the appliance manager is the manufacturer, then the interoperability problem is located on the level of the interface made available at the manufacturer's backend to allow the energy service provider to control the appliance.